Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-06-18-Isometric-Exercise.md

   actions:
    - label: "Play Isometric Exercise"
      url: "https://probablyjay.itch.io/isometric-exercise"
-excerpt: "Stuck in a dimension beyond comprehension."
-tagline: "Stuck in a dimension beyond comprehension."
+excerpt: "Inspired: What would our world look like to a flat being?"
+tagline: "Inspired: What would our world look like to a flat being?"
+photo1:
+  - url: "/assets/images/Projects/Isometric-Exercise/wobbler.webp"
+    image_path: "/assets/images/Projects/Isometric-Exercise/wobbler.webp"
+    alt: "The Wobbler lighting up a room"
+    title: "The Wobbler (sourcegaming)"
+photo2:
+  - url: "/assets/images/Projects/Isometric-Exercise/Opening.jpg"
+    image_path: "/assets/images/Projects/Isometric-Exercise/Opening.jpg"
+    alt: "The view from the start of the game"
+    title: "Opening of Isometric Exercise"
 ---
 # Isometric Exercise
-> *Perhaps this will change your perspective.*
+> *"Perhaps this will change your perspective."*

 This was another little game jam I did along with friends *Emelia Fernandez* and *Matt Stark*.
 We had just come back from the V&A's [Design/Play/Disrupt exhibition](https://www.vam.ac.uk/exhibitions/videogames),